 Speaking of drinks, I like to keep a small sandwich bag in my purse with 4-6 bags of some of my favorite tea blends.
 There is nothing like drinking your preferred cup of tea on a flight.

-I've put two posts together on the best travel apps, so go check those out and download the ones that you think would work best for your traveling lifestyle.
-I use TripCase to keep all of my flight details and travel documents organized and in order.
+There are hundreds of travel apps on the market.
+Hundreds.
+(I personally use TripCase to keep all of my flight details and travel documents organized and in order.
 The best part?
-They do it all for me — for free!
+They do it all for me — for free!)
+So do some research and download the ones that you think would work best for your traveling lifestyle.

 Hotels can be pricey for weekly stays, which is why I’m so fond of home renting.
 Airbnb, Global Resort Homes, Homeaway, and VRBO are just four companies that rent out gorgeous homes for less than a hotel stay.
 Some of these homes have private pools, 8-10 bedrooms and luxurious details you wouldn’t find anywhere else!